Wildapfel/Wildapfel/README.md

 <summary>Projects</summary>

 #### EUS
-- ML for the prediction of phosphate from field sensory data (agriculutre)
+- ML for the prediction of phosphate from field sensory data (agriculuture)
 - Student assistant job at MLU Halle
 - coming soon
 </details>